irods/irods_docs/docs/plugins/irods_rule_language.md

 *A."not an identifier" = "val"
 ~~~

-If the variable `*A` is undefined, a new key value pair data structure will be
+If the variable `*A` is undefined, a new key/value pair data structure will be
 created.

-To read from a key value pair, use the dot operator as binary infix operation
+To read from a key/value pair, use the dot operator as binary infix operation
 in any expression.

-Currently key value pairs only support the string type for values.
+Currently key/value pairs only support the string type for values.

-The str() function is extended to support converting a key value pair data
+The str() function is extended to support converting a key/value pair data
 structure to an options format:

 ~~~c